ase2sprkkr/ase2sprkkr/docs/_sources/philosophy.rst.txt

 :mod:`input_parameters <ase2sprkkr.input_parameters>`
 """"""""""""""""""""""""""""""""""""""""""""""""""""""
 There are the specializations of the configuration objects and definitions for the input files.
-In the (:mod: `ase2sprkkr.input_parameters.definitions`) subpackage are the definitions of the possible tasks, that can be run by SPR-KKR.
+In the (:mod:`ase2sprkkr.input_parameters.definitions`) subpackage are the definitions of the possible tasks, that can be run by SPR-KKR.

 :mod:`potentials<ase2sprkkr.potentials>`
 """"""""""""""""""""""""""""""""""""""""""""""""""""
 There are specializations for the potential file definition.
-There is currently just one definition of a potential in (:mod: `ase2sprkkr.potentials.definitions.potential`) (there is just one format of the potential file, there is no support for creating different versions of potential in the 1.0 version of the package).
+There is currently just one definition of a potential in (:mod:`ase2sprkkr.potentials.definitions.potential`) (there is just one format of the potential file, there is no support for creating different versions of potential in the 1.0 version of the package).
-The definitions of the potential sections are in (:mod: `ase2sprkkr.potentials.definitions.sections`).
+The definitions of the potential sections are in (:mod:`ase2sprkkr.potentials.definitions.sections`).

 :mod:`outputs<ase2sprkkr.outputs>`
 """"""""""""""""""""""""""""""""""""
-Each input file also prescribe the type of the reader: object, that read and possibly parse the output of the SPR-KKR.
-These readers (located at :mod:`ase2sprkkr.outputs.readers`) are just simply objects, that reads the output line by line, searching for a regex pattern and parsing selected lines of the file (skipping the rest) to obtain some values (e.g. convergence results from iterations).
+Each input file also prescribes the type of the reader: object, that reads and possibly parses the output of the SPR-KKR.
+These readers (located at :mod:`ase2sprkkr.outputs.readers`) are just simply objects, that read the output line by line, searching for a regex pattern and parsing selected lines of the file (skipping the rest) to obtain some values (e.g. convergence results from iterations).
 The parsed values are then returned as the result of the calculations.